achuthpv/ldap_printer/README.md

 - To print a file run command `ldap_print`
 - To get account information of all users run `sudo rootaccount.py`.
 You need to be a sudo user.
 You will find the resultant file in `data/printer\_account.csv`.
     - Pass first argument as filename.
 If it is not present then filename `printer_account.csv` will be used.
     - Pass second argument as month for which you want accounting info.
 This should be integer.
 By default it is current month
     - It generates two files `filename` and `verbose_filename`. `filename` has compact data i.e. total prints per user.
   `verbose_filename` has details of all individual print events.

+- Configure cups log-rotate rotation and deletion period for appropriate timespan.
+We recomment rotation period as 1 month and deletion period 3-4 months.
+Learn how to do it using Google ;-)

 ## Development
 - Install python development kit by